 How is the momentum operator derived in Dirac formalism?
 I am reading Quantum Mechanics by Sakurai and he gives the following derivation.
 But I don't understand how he goes from the third equation to the last equation in (1.7.15).
-What I don't understand is where the partial derivative with respect to $x^{\prime}$ comes from.
+What I don't understand is where the partial derivative with respect to x′ comes from.
 Here is the derivation from the book.

-We now examine how the momentum operator may look in the $x$-basis - that is, in the representation where the position eigenkets are used as base kets.
+We now examine how the momentum operator may look in the x-basis - that is, in the representation where the position eigenkets are used as base kets.
 Our starting point is the definition of momentum as the generator of infinitesimal translations:

 Comparison of both sides yields